57 Years

 Fridays - Advanced Class, obedience training only.
 Please ring Dave on 01243-606420 if you are interested.

-If you would like to train your Dog, please contact Kim or Maureen for details.
+If you would like to train your Dog, please contact Hilary or Maureen for details.

 Click here